sass/sass/proposal/package-importer.d.ts.md

 * Otherwise return the result of [resolving a `file:` URL for extensions] with `packagePath + "/index"`.

-[resolving the root directory for a package]: #resolving-the-root-directory-for-a-package
 [resolving a `file:` URL for extensions]: ../spec/modules.md#resolving-a-file-url-for-extensions

 [URL path segments]: https://url.spec.whatwg.org/#url-path-segment

 ### Export Load Paths